WhatsAppAuthenticator/WhatsAppAuthenticator/README.md

 # About the WhatsApp Authenticator ᴮᴱᵀᴬ 🤖

-A WhatsApp Authenticator to check users on your Discord server via WhatsApp!
+A WhatsApp Authenticator to verify users on your Discord server via WhatsApp!

 ### 📃 Documentation: https://docs.whatsappauthbot.com
 ### 📝 Terms Of Use: https://docs.whatsappauthbot.com/terms